UW-Hydro/VIC/docs/Documentation/Drivers/Classic/OutputFormatting.md

 More information on ALMA output variables is available at: [http://www.lmd.jussieu.fr/~polcher/ALMA/convention_output_3.html](http://www.lmd.jussieu.fr/~polcher/ALMA/convention_output_3.html).

 In addition, several more variables have been added to the list of available output variables.
-See `vicNl_def.h` for the complete list of available output variables.
+See `vic_driver_shared.h` for the complete list of available output variables.

 ## Specifying Output Time Step